IELTS Writing Task 2 Sample 528 - Disruptive school students have negative influence on others

 Sample Answer 4:

-Schools are designed to educate new members of the society.
-This education includes the science, the culture and the rights.
+Schools are designed to educate new members of society.
+This education includes science, culture and rights.
 Today's schools do not arrange students to different classes for their behaviours.

 [ Written by - Elruz Rehimli ]